protontypes/open-sustainable-technology/README.md

 ### Water Supply

 - [Stormwater-Management-Model](https://github.com/USEPA/Stormwater-Management-Model) - Used for single event or long-term (continuous) simulation of runoff quantity and quality from primarily urban areas.
-- [dataRetrieval](https://github.com/USGS-R/dataRetrieval) - This R package is designed to obtain USGS or EPA water quality sample data, streamflow data and metadata directly from web services.
+- [dataRetrieval](https://github.com/DOI-USGS/dataRetrieval) - This R package is designed to obtain USGS or EPA water quality sample data, streamflow data and metadata directly from web services.
-- [EGRET](https://github.com/USGS-R/EGRET) - An R package for the analysis of long-term changes in water quality and streamflow, including the water-quality method Weighted Regressions on Time, Discharge, and Season.
+- [EGRET](https://github.com/DOI-USGS/EGRET) - An R package for the analysis of long-term changes in water quality and streamflow, including the water-quality method Weighted Regressions on Time, Discharge, and Season.
 - [WaterModels.jl](https://github.com/lanl-ansi/WaterModels.jl) - Designed to enable computational evaluation of historical and emerging water network formulations and algorithms using a common platform.
 - [Tree-based Inland Hydraulic Routing Project](https://github.com/NOAA-OWP/t-route) - The program under development here seeks to effectively manage the traversal of a network of streams with defined hydraulic properties specifically for the purpose of hydraulic routing in an operational flood and water resources forecasting system.
 - [Next Gen Water Modeling Framework](https://github.com/NOAA-OWP/ngen) - This framework includes an encapsulation strategy which focuses on the hydrologic data first, and then builds a functional abstraction of hydrologic behavior.
-- [nhdplusTools](https://github.com/USGS-R/nhdplusTools) - This package is a growing set of tools for manipulation of hydrographic data using the NHDPlus data model.
+- [nhdplusTools](https://github.com/DOI-USGS/nhdplusTools) - This package is a growing set of tools for manipulation of hydrographic data using the NHDPlus data model.
 - [The Safe Water Project](https://github.com/codeforboston/safe-water) - A team of volunteers at Code for Boston who are using data modeling, data visualization and machine learning to predict, visualize, and share data about the presence of hazardous drinking and surface water contaminants in the United States.
 - [HydroFunctions](https://github.com/mroberge/hydrofunctions) - A suite of convenience functions for working with hydrology data in an interactive Python session.
-- [CWATM](https://github.com/CWatM/CWatM) - Represents one of the new key elements of IIASAs Water program to assess water supply, water demand and environmental needs at global and regional level.
 - [The General Lake Model](https://github.com/AquaticEcoDynamics/GLM) - A water balance and one-dimensional vertical stratification hydrodynamic model.
 - [nhdR](https://github.com/jsta/nhdR) - An R interface to the US National Hydrography Dataset.
 - [modflow6](https://github.com/MODFLOW-USGS/modflow6) - Has been widely used by academics, private consultants, and government scientists to accurately, reliably, and efficiently simulate groundwater flow.
 - [iMOD](https://oss.deltares.nl/web/imod/home) - An easy to use Graphical User Interface + an accelerated Deltares-version of MODFLOW with fast, flexible and consistent sub-domain modeling techniques.
-- [Imod-Python](https://gitlab.com/deltares/imod/imod-python) - Designed to help you in your MODFLOW groundwater modeling efforts.
 - [pysheds](https://github.com/mdbartos/pysheds) - Simple and fast watershed delineation in Python.
 - [WhiteboxTools](https://github.com/jblindsay/whitebox-tools) - WhiteboxTools is an advanced geospatial data analysis platform.
 - [Water Network Tool for Resilience](https://github.com/USEPA/WNTR) - A Python package designed to simulate and analyze resilience of water distribution networks.